 - Don’t eat before and only drink water

 - Money for the fee (you might be able to pay card, but don’t assume you will be able to).

-It isn’t necessary to book an appointment in advance, I just rocked up and the check started immediately.
-The whole health check took around 3 hours, though there was quiet a lot of hanging around in waiting rooms.
-I recommend going in the morning, as you are not allowed to eat before and can only drink water (which if you are anything like me will make you all hangry).
+It isn’t necessary to book an appointment in advance, you can just rocked up and start the check.
+The whole health check took around 3 hours, though this was mostly time spent in waiting rooms (you have to see different Drs).
+I recommend going in the morning, as you are not allowed to eat before and can only drink water (which if you are anything like me will make you hangry).
 They took blood first and then gave me time to go and get some food before continuing with the rest of the test which was great!
-So, I’d recommend going in the morning so you can do the same and avoid starving all day.

 Vietnam Work Permit Costs

 Once you have all your documents compiled you can give them to your company to process the work permit, the fee for me was 6 million VND (£200).
 All the documents are yours and the government/your company have no reason to keep them if you paid for them out of your own pocket, so be sure to ask for them back.
 The cost will depend on the agents that your company uses to process the work permit, so it may be higher or lower than what I paid.